 II.
 The poem text:

-New Directions has allowed us the presentation of six cantos at any one time.
-They will be available to the community for update and supplementation for a period of six months.
+New Directions has allowed us the presentation of twelve cantos at any one time.
+They will be available to the community for update and supplementation for a period of a year.
 After this time, annotation will be converted to an online companion to The Cantos in open access for scholars and students to examine and download.

-Readings of the cantos will be provided from the audio button, which will enable readers to listen while following the text.
+Readings of the cantos will be provided on their title pages wherever possible.
 It is the editors’ goal to link every poem to the old readings (now preserved at Penn Sound) and to open the way to new, contemporary ones.